Bet on Big Family Fun at Connecticut Casinos Last Updated: March 2022

 For a family meal, there’s no shortage of choices at Mohegan Sun, including Johnny Rockets, Summer Shack and even an outpost of New Haven’s original Frank Pepe Pizzeria Napoletana, consistently voted America’s best pizza.
 For dessert, kids will love something from TV’s “Cake Boss” at Carlo‘s Bakery.

-You could also catch a concert, watch the New England Black Wolves play lacrosse or cheer on the WNBA’s Connecticut Sun at Mohegan Sun’s Arena.
+You could also catch a concert or cheer on the WNBA’s Connecticut Sun at Mohegan Sun’s Arena.
 And be sure to watch out for the animatronic wolves that howl every half hour (or when a jackpot is hit.)

 Find more ideas for family fun in Connecticut here.